MohamedAlaa-9/real-time-object-detection/Tutorial.md

 1. **Review Training Configuration**:
    Before training, review and adjust the training parameters in `config/train_config.yaml` if needed.

+   > **Note:** The default configuration uses minimal settings (epochs: 1, batch: 1) to allow quick testing.
+For production models, increase these values substantially:
+   > - epochs: 50-100 (or more depending on dataset size)
+   > - batch: 8-16 (adjust based on your GPU memory)
+   > - patience: 30-50 (for more robust early stopping)

 2. **Start Training**:
    ```bash